-This is with a big pride that we present you our first interview dedicated to the best graphic designers specializing in the visual universe of Synthwave music.
-Chromed logos, laser wire mountains, very colorful lights and all the elements associated to this style have no secret for the undisputed master of this domain, James White founder of Signalnoise Studio.
-We have the privilege to have the return of this immense Canadian artist who has worked for big companies like Ubisoft, MTV, Adobe, Nike but also for bands like GUNSHIP, Power Glove and for NRW records.
-The Photoshop and Illustrator expert unveils his beginnings, influences, secrets and much more.
-A very rich, interesting and captivating interview, which gives even more admiration to this king of retro-futuristic design, the man who inspired us for the visual aspect of Retro Synthwave.
+It is with great pride that we present our first interview dedicated to the finest graphic designers in the Synthwave music visual universe.
+Chromed logos, laser wire mountains, vibrant lights, and all elements characteristic of this style are second nature to the unrivaled master in this field, James White, founder of Signalnoise Studio.
+We’re privileged to feature insights from this extraordinary Canadian artist, known for his work with major companies like Ubisoft, MTV, Adobe, Nike, and bands such as GUNSHIP, Power Glove, and NRW Records.
+As an expert in Photoshop and Illustrator, he reveals his beginnings, influences, secrets, and much more.
+This interview is rich, intriguing, and enthralling, increasing our admiration for this king of retro-futuristic design, the man who inspired the visual aspect of Retro Synthwave.

 Space Master: James, first congrats for your work being better and better every time you do something.
 We have been following you for a long time now.
 Can you introduce yourself to our readers who more or less know you?

 James White: I’ve been drawing since the age of 4, drawing on every scrap of white paper I could find in the house.
 I was born in 1977 so I really grew up in the 80s and consumed all the cartoon, movie and toy culture of the time so that all seeped into what I wanted to draw when I was a kid.
 I won colouring contests and poster contests in elementary school, and continued drawing all the way through junior high and high school.
 On Friday nights while other kids were running around causing trouble or getting drunk, me and my buddy Mike would go to the comic shop then back to his place to draw, watch horror movies and play video games.
 It’s who we were, and despite it not being the most popular thing you could do in high school, I wouldn’t trade that time for the world.